• Skip to primary navigation

 Instructions

-• Heat some oil in a pan and add the onion finely chopped.
-When it starts to soften add pressed or finely chopped garlic, cumin, sweet paprika and chopped red pepper.
-Stir and cook for 3-4 minutes.
+• Heat some olive oil in a pan and add finely chopped onion.
+When it starts to soften, add pressed or finely chopped garlic, cumin, sweet paprika, and tomato paste.
+Stir and leave cooking for 5-6 minutes.

 Nutrition